pngwn/svelte-adapter/README.md

 ## Limitations

-While these adapters works fine in many situations, it is not currently possible to pass children or slots to Svelte compoennts with the adapters.
+While everything shouldwork in most situations, it is not currently possible to pass children or slots to Svelte components with these adapters.

 This won't work with any of the adpaters: